textpattern/textpattern.github.io/tags/lang.md

 </head>
 ```

 Why you might do this?
-When declaring a DTD, namespace and language that a site is served, the @lang@ attribute is useful for ensuring translators, search engines and content parsers handle the document in the correct manner.
+When declaring a DTD, namespace and language that a site is served, the `lang` attribute is useful for ensuring translators, search engines and content parsers handle the document in the correct manner.

-Other tags used: "page_title":page-title, "text":text.
+Other tags used: "page_title":page-title, [text](text).